-This has to be the most important step to fighting the stink.
-It is to bathe at least once a day, but preferably twice, using antibacterial soaps, especially after workouts or any activity that requires you sweating.
+This has to be the most important step in fighting the stink.
+You should bathe at least once a day, but preferably twice, using antibacterial soaps, especially after workouts or any activity that requires you to sweat.
 Top it up with drying yourself properly as moist areas encourage the breaking down of bacteria into pungent substances.

 There are people you know who don’t seem to need this, but for most of us, antiperspirants are a lifesaver.
-They contain aluminum chloride, which contains underarm sweating when applied.
-Using this two times a day keeps the stench away, preferably in the morning before you head out and at bedtime after taking a shower (this helps the antiperspirant work better because you’re in a state of rest and not sweaty).
+They contain aluminum chloride, which controls underarm sweating when applied.
+Using this twice a day keeps the stench away, preferably in the morning before you head out and at bedtime right after a shower (this helps the antiperspirant work better because you’re in a state of rest and not sweaty).

-If you have a more severe case of BO, there are antiperspirants that are of higher strength, it doesn’t necessarily have to be prescribed – you could opt for those.
+If you have a more severe case of BO, there are antiperspirants that are of higher strength.
+They don’t necessarily need to be prescribed which means that you can easily get one over the counter.
 Also, consider keeping deodorant in your car and in the office.
 A few swipes a day keeps the judgy stares away.

 #3.
 Eat consciously

 We all know that garlic is extremely beneficial to our health, but we don’t need to be reminded that it is strong smelling and can seep through the pores.
 The same goes for onions, curry, and fatty foods.
 Also, alcohol, caffeinated drinks, and smoking can cause you to sweat more while leaving their unpleasant smell on you, which will definitely contribute to body odor issues.